zulip/zulip/tools/droplets/README.md

 1. `tools/provision`
 1. `git clean -f`, in case things were added/removed from `.gitignore`.
-1. `tools/run-dev.py`, let it run to completion, and then Ctrl-C (to clear out anything in the Rabbit MQ queue, load messages, etc).
+1. `tools/run-dev.py`, let it run to completion, and then Ctrl-C (to clear out anything in the RabbitMQ queue, load messages, etc).
 1. `tools/run-dev.py`, and check that `base.zulipdev.org:9991` is up and running.
 1. `> ~/.bash_history && history -c && sudo shutdown -h now` to clear any command
    line history (To reduce chance of confusing new contributors in case you made a typo)